panpf/sketch/docs/decoder.md

 #### iOS platform

+The ios platform also mainly uses [SkiaDecoder] to decode static images.

+Since [SkiaDecoder] does not support images in heif and avif formats, [UIImageDecoder] is used by default as it does not specifically decode images in heif and avif formats.

-The ios platform also mainly uses [SkiaDecoder] to decode static images, but for images from the Photos Library, [PhotosAssetDecoder] will be used to decode the images, and [PhotosAssetDecoder] will use the iOS native PHImageManager to decode the images, so that the system can use its own capabilities to support more image formats.
+For images from the Photos Library, [PhotosAssetDecoder] will be used to decode the images, and [PhotosAssetDecoder] will use the iOS native PHImageManager to decode the images, so that the system can use its own capabilities to support more image formats.

 If you want to use [SkiaDecoder] to decode images from the Photos Library, you can do so with the `useSkiaForImagePhotosAsset()` function, as follows: